DazRisk was founded by Peter N.C. Davies in 2009.

 Peter founded Sailfish Systems in 1990.
 In 1992 Sailfish introduced the first full-valuation, historical simulation, multi-asset class, multi-currency risk system with the United Bank of Kuwait and Mobil Corporation as the two initial clients at a time when the top banks were just beginning to look at variance/covariance models.
 This system was licensed by JP Morgan at the same time Sailfish was invited to introduce RiskMetrics with JP Morgan in 1994.
 Sailfish Systems was sold to Reuters in 1995, where it continues as part of the Kondor+ system.

-In 2003 Peter joined his old colleagues and competitors at RiskMetrics Group as Vice Chairman with a strategy role across the business prior to the recapitalization of the company.
+In 2003 Peter joined his old colleagues and competitors at RiskMetrics Group as Vice Chairman with a strategy role across the business prior to the recapitalization of the company and its public listing.
 This lead to the emphasis on services and outsourcing as well as a new generation of risk products.

 Return To Being A Practitioner